BookOps-CAT/Connexion-Macros/README.md

 # BookOps Cataloging Dept. Connexion Macros
-A repository of the BookOps cataloging department Macros for OCLC Connexion client.
+A repository of BookOps Cataloging Department macros for the OCLC Connexion client.

 ## Installation
 ### Easy Way